 Because the wrong motherfuckers might eventually understand that line literally.
 And the wrong motherfuckers might do something about it rightfully and constitutionally, upon that written and ratified basis.
 The American descendants of chattel slavery are the great but isolated exceptionalism within the African Diaspora.
 “The Ones” within this America.
 We Are the Foundational First Among Equals in these United States.
-Our blood, bones, pain, heritage, and uniquely extracted investment lie here in This Motherfucker.
+Our blood, bones, pain, heritage, and uniquely extracted investment lie here IN THIS Motherfucker.

 Get it straight Pan-Africans.
-THIS Motherfucker.
+OUR SHIT – IS IN THIS Motherfucker.